 If you use a bank to transfer money to New Zealand, there is normally a fee charged in addition to the money the banks make from the exchange rate.

 Here are the fees charged by some of the big UK banks:

-Barclays: £25 fee per payment if you go into a branch or use telephone banking, but there is no transfer fee if you do it all yourself online (how generous of them).
+- Barclays: £25 fee per payment for branch or telephone banking, no transfer fee online.

-Lloyds: a standard fee of £9.50 but they also add a £20 fee for the receiving bank in New Zealand (they both take a cut).
+- Lloyds: £9.50 but also add a £20 fee for the receiving bank in New Zealand (they both take a cut).

 Bank fees can accumulate quickly if you make regular payments or are planning to send a larger money transfer in several instalments.

 If you want to avoid bank transfer fees altogether, then some currency brokers don’t charge transfer fees at all.

 In terms of the total cost, a currency broker is normally the best way to transfer money to New Zealand.

 Another consideration is that the big UK banks tend to have limits on how much money you can transfer to New Zealand per day.

 The daily limit for UK banks tends to be in the region of £50,000-£100,000.